-Fascia is one of the most exciting but least famous tissues of the body.
+Fascia is one of the most exciting, but least famous, tissues of the body.
 Originally thought to be simply a connective tissue, science is now revealing its myriad functions in proprioception, whole body tension and memory.

 So where is it?
 Everywhere!
 Every muscle, organ, bone and nerve in a body is covered and connected by a continuous, all encompassing sheet of fascia.
-The most obvious place to physically see it is when you peel the skin off a chicken breast, those fiberous connections are the fascia.
+The most obvious place to physically see it is when you peel the skin off a chicken breast, those fibrous connections are the fascia.

 Equine Touch uses a specific kind of touch to bring proprioceptive awareness, renew blood flow, and uses vibration to reimprint the body’s original blueprint.

 Myofascial release and craniosacral therapy are slower, reflective ways of working, in which your hands sink into the animal’s body and connect deeply with the fascia.
 MFR applies a slow gradual physical stretch to the fascia to melt tightness.
 Craniosacral therapy connects deeply to the fascia’s own patterns of movement to allow time and space for the body to address these deeply help emotional and physical tension patterns.

 Reiki.
 I am trained in both Western and Jikiden traditional Japanese reiki.
 Reiki is a hands on energy healing practice suitable for people and other animals.
 I have learnt much from both schools and use the cooling, grounding energy it affords me in all of my interactions with the horses.